-Well, after I read and reviewed A Little Life – the bleakest book in the history of language – I found myself in need of a few laughs.
+Well, after I read and reviewed A Little Life – the bleakest book in the history of the written word – I found myself in need of a few laughs.
 There are a few books that I keep to hand as my go-to best cheer up reads.
 Usually, they’re the ones I recommend to friends and loved ones who are going through a hard time, but this week I reached for them for myself.
 Here are my seven best cheer-up reads…

 The One Hundred Year Old Man Who Climbed Out The Window And Disappeared by Jonas Jonasson

 I’m going to serve you the cream of the crop right up front: The One Hundred Year Old Man Who Climbed Out The Window And Disappeared is my number-one go-to ultimate cheer up read.
 I challenge anyone to pick up this story of a centenarian’s Forrest Gump-esque adventures around the world and not crack a smile or two.
 Something about the combination of curmudgeonly senior citizen with mad hijinks and happenstance just really tickles my funny bone.
 I regularly give this book to loved ones who are going through a hard time and need an escape, and it hasn’t failed us yet.
 Read my full review of The One Hundred Year Old Man Who Climbed Out The Window And Disappeared here.

 The Manic Pixie Dream Boy Improvement Project by Lenore Appelhans